Help me…! I’m so frightened…!

 “All right...”
 Mitch let go, letting his friend wheel himself to the door to let himself inside.
 “Guess I’m making a hardware store run then before we open.”
 Thank god it was just across the street.

 Wes closed the door to his office with a slam, releasing the rest of his pent up tension.
 He stared at the wall for a bit, letting the reality of the situation sink in.
 His glare soften to regret as he recalled the look on her face when he got the door open.
-He really underestimated his own strength.
+He underestimated his strength.
 Still, he’d never beat a door in before.
 His right hand was still bleeding, but it didn’t hurt as much as he thought it should.
 Adrenaline was terrifying.

 Leaning back in his chair, he ran his hands over his face, trying to figure out what had possessed him to yell at the poor woman.
 She hadn’t done anything to deserve that.
 What was happening to him?
 It wasn’t like him to go off like that.